Installing Gentoo Into a LUKS-Encrypted ZFS Root

 Getting Started

-Work through the Gentoo Handbook until the Preparing the Disks section.
+Work through the Gentoo Handbook until (but not including) the Preparing the Disks section.
 You may want to use my LiveCD with ZFS support as the boot medium, as I'm doing.

-I've selected raidz2 across four disks, to guarantee any two drive failures does not result in any downtime nor data loss.
-I prefer the enhanced safety and reliability of this setup more than higher storage efficiency or even performance.
+I've selected raidz2 across four disks, to guarantee even any two concurrent drive failures results in neither downtime nor data loss.
+I prefer the enhanced safety and reliability of this setup more than higher storage efficiency or performance.
 You need not make the same decision, but the examples below detail such a setup.

 from another machine to this one will generate kernel entropy.